pygfx/pygfx/docs/guide.rst

         # update the internal buffer
         renderer.render(scene, camera)

-        # Note: the handover to the canvas is implicit

         # schedule the next draw call to show an animation
         # Note: without arguments it will use the previous draw_function